 Ethnicity questions paint a clearer picture of your survey participants.
 They reveal cultural backgrounds made up of a variety of different practices and traditions that influence your customers.

-By having this information available, you'll have a better understanding of why some customers may answer questions differently than others.
+I’ve learned that having this information makes it easier to understand why some customers may answer questions differently than others.

 Example: “Please specify your ethnicity.”